-Optional accessories
+Special accessories

-You can purchase special accessories from the after-sales service or specialist retailers.
+You can purchase special accessories from the after-sales service or specialist shops.

 You will find a comprehensive range of products for your oven in our brochures and on the Internet.

 The availability of special accessories and whether it is possible to order them online may vary depending on your country.
-Please see the sales brochures for more details.
+Please see the sales brochures for more details

-Optional accessories Use Enamel baking tray For cakes and biscuits.
-Slide the baking tray as far as possible into the oven with the tapered edge facing the oven door.
-Glass roasting dish For pot roasts and bakes that you prepare in the oven.
-It is particularly suitable for the automatic programmes.
+Special accessories HEZ number Usage Enamel baking tray HEZ861000 For cakes and biscuits.
+Push the baking tray as far as possible into the oven, with the sloping edge facing towards the oven door Glass roasting dish HEZ915001 For braised dishes and bakes that are cooked in the oven.
+This is par- ticularly suitable for automatic programs.